inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

 1. Create views in the module.
 2. Configure views to match your needs.
-3. Register views in `invenio-administration`.
+3. Register views in `invenio-administration` entry point group.

 In OAI-PMH sets example, views are registered in `invenio-administration` as individual entry points from `invenio-rdm-records`.